Elsie Paul: Education

 Paul completed her grade 10 level of schooling as well as upgrading and finally her certification as a Social Worker from the University of British Columbia.
 She received an Honorary Doctorate degree from Vancouver Island University in 2009, recognizing her longstanding work for her communities.

 Work

 Before beginning her career as a Social Worker, Elsie travelled the province doing a variety of jobs from working on fish farms, to housekeeping in the hospital, and shucking oysters.

 In 1972 Elsie Paul took over the position of Administrator in the Social Services Department in Tla'amin, she worked there for 24 years.
 She was one of the founders of the Tsow-Tun-Lelum House Treatment Centre, a Healing Lodge specializing in substance abuse, trauma, and support for survivors of residential schools, she served as Justice of the Peace in Victim Support Services and Aboriginal Policing, and she also taught part-time at Malaspina College.

 Paul was also elected to her Band Council and served with them until her retirement in 1999.

+Elsie Paul wrote an award-winning book Written as I Remember It, with the collaboration of Paige Raibmon and Harmony Johnson.
+The print book is organized into four threads: Elsie Paul's life history; ʔəms tɑʔɑw (Sliammon for "teachings") related to education, prenatal and neonatal care, grief and spirituality; ʔəms tɑʔɑw related to legends that can serve as guiding stories; and Sliammon-language tales.

+In 2019, RavenSpace Publishing released an award-winning Open Access book that builds on the print book: As I Remember It: Teachings (ʔəms tɑʔɑw) from the Life of a Sliammon Elder by Elsie Paul with Davis McKenzie, Paige Raibmon, and Harmony Johnson.
+This Open Access publication is a new classic of Indigenous Studies, dealing as it does with Colonialism, Territory, Community and Wellness.
+As an Indigenous publication, it introduced digital protocols related to cultural use and protections, including the use of Traditional Knowledge labels.